tylerelias/Project-42/README.md

 A back-end application written in Node.js using MongoDB as a storage solution.

 The server will be hosting a nation simulation that is meant to replicate economies, politics and social aspects.
-Implementation of features has not begun as the project is a WIP.

 ## Current Features